isomerpages/mlaw-corp/_covid19/11-B-part8-faq-a.md

 Please see [section 38B of the Act](http://sso.agc.gov.sg/Act/COVID19TMA2020){:target="_blank"} for further details.

-<i>SOPA adjudicators conferred similar powers as the Part 8 Assessors</i>
+<u>SOPA adjudicators conferred similar powers as the Part 8 Assessors</u>

 SOPA adjudicators have been temporarily conferred with similar powers as the Part 8 Assessors to adjust prescribed obligations, rights and terms in contracts for which an adjudication application has already been made under section 13(1) of SOPA.
 This allows SOPA adjudicators to reach a just and equitable outcome that takes into account the unexpected effects brought about by COVID-19.